Porcelain Fused to Metal PFM

 All our metal alloys are FDA-approved and boast the best biocompatibility in the market today.
 Dental alloy certification comes with every alloy you choose.
 However, please let us know if your patient has any allergic reactions, so that we can provide you with the most appropriate metals for your patients.

-As a porcelain fused to metal PFM dental laboratory, our technicians are trained to fabricate porcelain fused to metal (PFM) restorations with the best methods.
+As a porcelain fused to metal PFM dental laboratory, our technicians are trained to fabricate porcelain fused to metal (PFM) restorations using the best methods.
 The framework is critical, as the metal frame design is the foundation of all PFM restorations.
 It must provide not only strong support but also the aesthetics of the crown by creating a uniformity of thickness between the porcelain layers, including the opaque, dentin, and enamel layers.
 If the metal design is not properly fabricated, then the porcelain design will be not be precise.
 For this reason, we design our metal frameworks using CAD-CAM 3D technology to create the best foundation for porcelain fused to metal PFM crowns and bridges.

 For the porcelain layering techniques, our technicians strictly follow the meticulous techniques taught in accredited dental technician education programs.
-We do not take short cuts, even layering of porcelain powder.
+We do not take shortcuts, even in layering porcelain powder.
 The shade of the final crown is built-in, not shaded over.
-This allows the shade of the porcelain crowns and bridges to last for years to come, not fade over time.
+This allows the shade of the porcelain crowns and bridges to last for years to come, and not fade over time.
 Although we do final glazing and shade correction, the base shade should come from the inside of the porcelain, not the outside.
 As a porcelain fused to metal PFM dental laboratory in the US, our porcelain produces a tooth with a smooth finished surface.
 This means that your patients’ oral care and health are not compromised by the tooth-to-tooth wear that can occur over time.
 This superior wear characteristic contributes to a longer lifespan for the restoration.
 A smooth finish also means less plaque (or stain) buildup on adjacent teeth.